ibm-cloud-docs/FileStorage/replication.md

 ## Editing the Replication Schedule

 The replication schedule is based on an existing snapshot schedule.
-To change the replica schedule, for example from Hourly to Weekly, you must cancel the replica volume and set up a new one.
+To change the replica schedule from Hourly to Weekly or vice versa, you must cancel the replica volume and set up a new one.

-Changing the schedule can be done on the Primary or Replica tab.
+However, if you want to change the time of day when your **Daily** replication occurs, you can adjust the existing schedule on the Primary or Replica tab.

 1. Click **Actions** on either the **Primary** or **Replica** tab.
 2. Select **Edit Snapshot Schedule**.
 3. Look in the **Snapshot** frame under **Schedule** to determine which schedule you're using for replication.
 Change the schedule that you want.
-For example, if your replication schedule is **Daily**, you can change the time of day when replication is to take place.
 4. Click **Save**.